ono-midori/ono-midori.github.io/techs/zguide.md

 Underneath the brown paper wrapping of ZeroMQ’s socket API lies the world of messaging patterns.
 If you have a background in enterprise messaging, or know UDP well, these will be vaguely familiar.
 But to most ZeroMQ newcomers, they are a surprise.
 We’re so used to the TCP paradigm where a socket maps one-to-one to another node.

-Let’s recap briefly what ZeroMQ does for you.
-It delivers blobs of data (messages) to nodes, quickly and efficiently.
+Let’s recap briefly what ZeroMQ does for you. *It delivers blobs of data (messages) to nodes, quickly and efficiently.
 You can map nodes to threads, processes, or nodes.
 ZeroMQ gives your applications a single socket API to work with, no matter what the actual transport (like in-process, inter-process, TCP, or multicast).
 It automatically reconnects to peers as they come and go.
 It queues messages at both sender and receiver, as needed.
 It limits these queues to guard processes against running out of memory.
 It handles socket errors.
 It does all I/O in background threads.
-It uses lock-free techniques for talking between nodes, so there are never locks, waits, semaphores, or deadlocks.
+It uses lock-free techniques for talking between nodes, so there are never locks, waits, semaphores, or deadlocks.*

-But cutting through that, it routes and queues messages according to precise recipes called patterns.
-It is these patterns that provide ZeroMQ’s intelligence.
+But cutting through that, *it routes and queues messages according to precise recipes called patterns.* It is these patterns that provide ZeroMQ’s intelligence.
 They encapsulate our hard-earned experience of the best ways to distribute data and work.
 ZeroMQ’s patterns are hard-coded but future versions may allow user-definable patterns.

 ZeroMQ patterns are implemented by pairs of sockets with matching types.
 In other words, to understand ZeroMQ patterns you need to understand socket types and how they work together.
 Mostly, this just takes study; there is little that is obvious at this level.

 The built-in core ZeroMQ patterns are:

-- Request-reply, which connects a set of clients to a set of services.
-This is a remote procedure call and task distribution pattern.
+- *Request-reply, which connects a set of clients to a set of services.* This is a remote procedure call and task distribution pattern.
-- Pub-sub, which connects a set of publishers to a set of subscribers.
-This is a data distribution pattern.
+- *Pub-sub, which connects a set of publishers to a set of subscribers.* This is a data distribution pattern.
-- Pipeline, which connects nodes in a fan-out/fan-in pattern that can have multiple steps and loops.
+- *Pipeline, which connects nodes in a fan-out/fan-in pattern that can have multiple steps and loops*.
 This is a parallel task distribution and collection pattern.
-- Exclusive pair, which connects two sockets exclusively.
+- *Exclusive pair, which connects two sockets exclusively*.
 This is a pattern for connecting two threads in a process, not to be confused with “normal” pairs of sockets.

-We looked at the first three of these in Chapter 1 - Basics, and we’ll see the exclusive pair pattern later in this chapter.
-The zmq_socket() man page is fairly clear about the patterns – it’s worth reading several times until it starts to make sense.
+We looked at the first three of these in *Chapter 1 - Basics*, and we’ll see the exclusive pair pattern later in this chapter.
+The `zmq_socket()` man page is fairly clear about the patterns – it’s worth reading several times until it starts to make sense.
 These are the socket combinations that are valid for a connect-bind pair (either side can bind):

 - PUB and SUB
 - REQ and REP